Dolforwyn Castle: Capture

-Following the construction of the castle without the authorisation of the new English king Edward I, whose frontier post was at Montgomery Castle, tensions grew between him, Llywelyn ap Gruffydd, and Gruffydd ap Gwenwynwyn Prince of Southern Powys, who held Powis Castle at nearby Welshpool.
+Following the construction of the castle without the authorisation of the new English king Edward I, whose frontier post was at Montgomery Castle, tensions grew between the king, Llywelyn ap Gruffydd, and Gruffydd ap Gwenwynwyn, Prince of Southern Powys, who held Powis Castle at nearby Welshpool.

-In 1277 shortly after the castle had been completed Roger Mortimer and Henry de Lacy, Earl of Lincoln besieged it.
-It fell on 8 April 1277 because a well had not been constructed and the occupants ran out of water.
-Custody was firstly given to Gruffydd ap Gwenwynwyn but subsequently to Roger Mortimer along with the lands of Ceri and Cedewain.
+In 1277, shortly after the castle had been completed, Roger Mortimer, Henry de Lacy, Earl of Lincoln and Otto de Grandson besieged it.
+It fell on 8 April 1277 because no well had been constructed and the occupants ran out of water.

+The siege is important because it may well point to the appointment of James of Saint George as castle builder for Edward I. A letter attributed to either Henry de Lacy, Earl of Lincoln or Otto de Grandson from Dolforwyn Castle is considered to have been instrumental in bringing Master James of Saint George to Wales: the man who would later build Flint Castle, Rhuddlan Castle, Conwy Castle, Caernarfon Castle, Harlech Castle and Beaumaris Castle.

+Custody was first given to Gruffydd ap Gwenwynwyn but subsequently to Roger Mortimer along with the lands of Ceri and Cedewain.
 Following its fall, the castle design was modified by its new English overlords.
 The south gate was blocked, new buildings were set up in the courtyard, and a well was dug.

 Following the death of Roger Mortimer in 1282, the castle passed to his son Edmund Mortimer, then to his son, Roger Mortimer, 1st Earl of March, who lost the family estates in 1322 after an act of treason.
 An inventory taken at the time recites the rooms, which included an armoury in the round tower as well as domestic ranges with a pantry, buttery, kitchen, brewhouse, bakehouse, chapel, hall, a lady's chamber and two granges for the storage of grain.